 Why Are Amber Eyes So Rare?

-Have you ever gazed into someone's eyes and noticed a captivating shade of amber staring back at you?
-Amber eyes, with their golden hues reminiscent of precious gemstones, are undeniably stunning.
+Have you ever looked into someone's eyes and seen a beautiful shade of amber?
+Amber eyes, with their golden colors like precious gems, are truly amazing.
 Yet, despite their beauty, amber eye color is a rarity in the human population.
 But why is this the case?
 Let's delve into the fascinating world of eye color to uncover the mystery behind the rarity of amber eyes.

 What Causes Eye Color?